mongodb/laravel-mongodb/README.md

 Query Builder
 -------------

-Once selected a mongodb connection, you can execute queries just like the original query builder.
+Once you have selected a mongodb connection, you can execute queries just like the original query builder.
 The main difference is that we are using `collection` instead of `table` (but table will work as well), and some additional operations like `push` and `pull`.

     // With custom connection
     $user = DB::connection('mongodb')->collection('users')->get();